karthikg10/Machine_Learning_Exercises/README.md

   - Computes the regression weights using matrix operations.
   - Displays the estimated weights and hypothesis line.

+### 8. `Classification/Regression.py`
+This script includes solutions for multiple tasks, such as regression and classification:

+- **Task 1: Regression**:
+  - Imputes missing values in datasets and converts columns to numeric.
+  - Trains a linear regression model and computes mean squared errors for training and validation datasets.
+  - Explores polynomial regression models of different degrees and evaluates their performance.
+  - Plots training and validation errors against polynomial degrees.

+- **Task 2: Classification**:
+  - Preprocesses a breast cancer dataset and splits it into training and testing sets.
+  - Trains multiple classification models, including logistic regression, decision trees, random forests, and SVMs.
+  - Evaluates models using accuracy, precision, recall, and F1-score metrics.

 ## Dataset
 The primary datasets include:
 - **Digit Classification**: ZipDigits.train and ZipDigits.test files containing pixel values for digit images.
 - **Synthetic Datasets**: Custom-generated data for PLA, Pocket, and regression tasks.
 - **Movie Recommendation**: Movies and ratings datasets for k-NN-based recommendations.
+- **Breast Cancer Dataset**: A preprocessed dataset for binary classification tasks.

 ## How to Run
 Ensure you have Python installed with the following libraries: